nxp-mcuxpresso/mcuxsdk-doc/gsd/run_project.md

-# Evaluate an Example Project
+# Running a demo using ARMGCC CLI/IAR/MDK

 ## Supported Boards